Master of Science in Physician Assistant M.S.

 Good Standing

-To remain in good academic standing, all PA students must meet the following minimum academic requirements regardless of curricular phase:
+To remain in good academic standing, all PA students must meet the following minimum academic requirements:

 1. Minimum B- (80%) or better in all coursework.